The Different Types of Coffee Beans

 Arabica

 Arabica coffee beans result in a smooth tasting coffee that also has a certain sweetness to it.
 The natural sweetness offers hints of sugar, nuts, caramel, and chocolate as well, making it a good choice for people who enjoy flavored coffees with cream.
-Within Arabica beans, you also get varieties like Typica and Bourbon.

 When it comes to caffeine content, Arabica beans are milder than their Robusta counterparts.
 One Arabica bean contains around 1.9 milligrams of caffeine.
 You can expect about 1.2 to 1.5 grams of caffeine per 100 grams of this type of coffee.